2lambda123/forex/README.md

 # **EUR/USD Foreign Exchange Rate Prediction**

-Using classification machine learning models like logistic regression, boosted trees, and neural networks to predict the future direction of of the EUR/USD foreign exchange rates with technical analysis.
+Used classification machine learning models like logistic regression, boosted trees, and neural networks to predict the future direction of of the EUR/USD foreign exchange rates with technical analysis.

 #### Table of Contents
 1. [Data Flow Diagram](#data-flow-diagram)